froh/paulhankin.github.io/_posts/2015-05-06-Complexity.md

 title: Everything you know about complexity is wrong
 ---

-The run-time of mergesort is $$O(n\mathrm{log}\,n)$$ and it's asymptotically optimal.
+Who would disagree that the run-time of mergesort is $$O(n\mathrm{log}\,n)$$ and it's asymptotically optimal?
-There's not many programmers who would disagree with that, except perhaps to question whether it's talking about a model of computation that's not sufficiently close to a real computer, for example a quantum computer or one that perform arbitrary operations in parallel (possibly involving [sticks of spaghetti][ref-spaghetti-sort]).
+Not many programmers I reckon, except perhaps to question whether it's talking about a model of computation that's not sufficiently close to a real computer, for example a quantum computer or one that perform arbitrary operations in parallel (possibly involving [sticks of spaghetti][ref-spaghetti-sort]).